Saturday, July 27, 2013

 • a saw (power saw recommended), or a nice person at said home improvement store who will cut the board into pieces for you--just be sure you take the measurements with you.

-STEP 1: create the beautiful part
+STEP 1: order the cute part

-You'll get your project in the mail in about 7-10 days.
+You'll get your project in the mail in about 10 days.
 The waiting is the hardest part.
 (Thanks, Tom Petty. ..But it's true.)

 STEP 2: cut your wooden blocks